younesszs/O2O/README.md

 - API documentation is provided in O2O_API_documentation.pdf in the docs directory.

 ### Note for Windows users
 Stan models require a C++ compiler and the `make` build tool, neither of which are included by default on Windows.
 Installing and configuring these tools (e.g., `g++`, `make`, and a Unix-like shell) can be complex and error-prone due to differences between Unix-based systems and Windows.
 In fact, Windows' built-in Command Prompt (cmd.exe) and PowerShell do not support Unix commands by default.
 But tools like `Stan`, `make`, and `cmdstanpy` often assume they’re running in a Unix-style shell.
-This is why I highly recomment for Windows users to use Google Collab, a free, browser-based Python environment that runs on Linux and includes all necessary tools to compile and run Stan models out of the box.
+This is why I highly recomment for Windows users to use Google Colab, a free, browser-based Python environment that runs on Linux and includes all necessary tools to compile and run Stan models out of the box.
 To do that follow the steps:

 - Go to https://colab.research.google.com and open a new Python notebook
 - Open a new notebook and run